Slurbisaur/Verteilte-systeme/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The total play-time of each user, spent in-game is saved in the table playtime.

-12. Transactions are implemented by psycopg2, which was used for the web app.
+5. Transactions are implemented via psycopg2, which was used for the web app.
 Any time a database connection is established or a commit is placed, it automatically starts a new transaction.
 A manual implementation of transactions is therefore omitted.

-13. Views are explained in the section on queries as they are simply wrappers for predefined queries.
+6. Views are explained in the section on queries as they are simply wrappers for predefined queries.